 Remember that no child is born with an instruction manual.

-It will take you quite a lot of time to understand the needs of your child.
+One new parenting advice is that it will take you quite a lot of time to understand the needs of your child.
 At times, the new parents might just fluster and wave off white flags.

 It is good advice for new parents to not get bogged down with piling responsibilities.
 It is perfectly normal for first-time parents to feel frustrated, irritated and exasperated.